orta/orta.github.com/_posts/2025-10-20-late-thirties.md

-kids?'_ organically and with it never feeling like we had _the conversation_ but instead it has come up in so many spaces that we have a well articulated understanding of what the answer is. ( _No, my work is too important to me, and Danger is both creeped out at some of the body horror of pregnancy and doesn't want a significant part of her identity to being a mother \- maybe someday if I change my relationship to work, adoption could be a good option_. )
+kids?'_ organically and with it never feeling like we had _the conversation_ but instead it has come up in so many spaces that we have a well articulated understanding of what the answer is. ( _No, my work is too important to me, and Danger is both creeped out at some of the body horror of pregnancy and doesn't want a significant part of her identity to being a mother \- maybe someday if I change my relationship to work, adoption/fostering could be a good option_. )

 We've lived in a few countries, made a bunch of friend groups together and it's been really gratifying to see her fill out into a complex, confident adult.
 We've both grown in ways that complement each other, but still have strong